-- Bernal, a wholly-owned subsidiary of Starcore, holds the title to the San Martin Mine in Queretaro, Mexico. - 2.
-To comply with Mexican corporate legislation, one share of Bernal is held of record by Mr. Robert Eadie, the CEO of Starcore, for the benefit of Starcore.
+Bernal, a wholly-owned subsidiary of Starcore, holds the title to the San Martin Mine in Queretaro, Mexico.

+- 2. To comply with Mexican corporate legislation, one share of Bernal is held of record by Mr. Robert Eadie, the CEO of Starcore, for the benefit of Starcore.
 All economic benefits of this share ownership accrue to Starcore. - 3.
-Altiplano Goldsilver S.A. de C.V., a wholly-owned subsidiary of Cortez Gold, holds title to the Altiplano gold and silver processing plant in Matehuala, Mexico.
-To comply with Mexican corporate legislation, one share of Altiplano is held of record by Mr. Robert Eadie, the CEO of Starcore, for the benefit of Starcore.
-All economic benefits of this share ownership accrue to Starcore. - 4.
+Subsequent to the year end, in consideration of US\$100,000, IM Exploration Inc. acquired Golden Oasis Exploration.
+See Item 4 Information on our Company D. Property, Plants and Equipment Other Properties Toiyabe Property, Nevada, USA - 4.
 Tenajon Resources Corp. and Creston Mining Corporation are wholly-owned by Creston Moly Corp., which is a wholly-owned subsidiary of Starcore. - 5.
 Exploraciones Global S.A. de C.V. is a wholly-owned subsidiary of Creston Mining Corp.
 (Ontario).
 It holds the 100% interest in the El Creston molybdenum property located in the State of Sonora, Mexico.
 To comply with Mexican corporate legislation, four shares of Exploraciones are held of record by Mr. Robert Eadie, the CEO of Starcore, for the benefit of Starcore.
 All economic benefits of this share ownership accrue to Starcore. - 6.
 Arco Exploraciones S.A. de C.V. is a wholly owned subsidiary of 0993684 BC Ltd. and is our leasing and projects company in Mexico.
 To comply with Mexican corporate legislation, one share of Arco is held of record by Mr. Robert Eadie, the CEO of Starcore, for the benefit of Starcore.
 All economic benefits of this share ownership accrue to Starcore.

-D. Property, Plants and Equipment
+D. Property, Plant and Equipment

-- 1. San Martin Mine, Queretaro, Mexico: Compañia Minera Peña de Bernal, S.A. de C.V., a wholly owned Starcore subsidiary, holds the mining concessions covering 6,236 ha at the San Martin Project in the State of Querétaro.
-In addition, there are 6755.6 ha held in concession Lote San Martin 4 which is north and contiguous to the mining concessions, bringing total land holdings to 12,991.7 ha.
+- a.
+San Martin Mine, Queretaro, Mexico: Compañia Minera Peña de Bernal, S.A. de C.V., a wholly owned Starcore subsidiary, holds the mining concessions covering 12,991.78 ha (2021) 5,588.5782 ha (2020) at the San Martin Project in the State of Querétaro.
 The mining concessions include seven underground mining units and four units under exploration.
 Luismin (now "Goldcorp Mexico") operated the mine from 1993 to January, 2007 when it was purchased by our Company.
 We have been mining at San Martin at a rate of approximately 300,000 tonnes per year.
 We expect to continue to operate the mine as we convert resources to reserves.
-Historically, the mine has typically maintained at least two years of reserves for operations. - 2.
-Altiplano Plant, Matehuala, Mexico: The Altiplano plant is the principal asset of Cortez Gold Corp., a whollyowned Starcore subsidiary that holds title to the land, equipment and permits for the operation of a processing plant situated on 20 hectares of land in Matehuala, Mexico.
-The land and the plant and equipment are owned by Altiplano Goldsilver, S.A. de C.V., a wholly-owned subsidiary of Cortez Gold.
-The facility is located within a historic mining district, in an area that is home to numerous medium-sized mining operations.
-The Altiplano Plant is designed to employ the dissolution treatment production process to recover precious metals from flotation concentrates.
-When compared to the alternative pyrometallurgical foundries, it is a cleaner process and more economical, enabling the facility to offer lower processing rates than those currently available to concentrate producers in the area The Company's management has determined the commencement of commercial production to have begun on November 1, 2016.
-In making this judgement, management has assessed various sources of information including but not limited to operation management expertise, projected cash flow and determining sustainable level of production inputs available.
-As a result, prior to commencement of commercial production, all of the pre-operational costs and any test production revenue were capitalized to Plant costs until such time as the facility was of sufficient operational status with the ability to function as management intended. - 3.
-Our executive office is located at Suite 750 580 Hornby Street, Vancouver, British Columbia, Canada V6C 3B6.
-We lease a 2,264 square foot office, with total rent for this space being \$249,000 over a five-year period until the lease expires on April 30, 2020.
+Historically, the mine has typically maintained at least two years of reserves for operations. - b.
+Our executive office is located at Suite 750 580 Hornby Street, Box 113, Vancouver, British Columbia, Canada V6C 3B6.
+We lease a 2,264 square foot office, with total rent and common costs for this space being \$107,724.84 per year from May 2020 to April 2022, increasing to \$110,102.04 per year from May 2022 to April 2024, and \$112,429.24 for the year May 2024 to April 2025.
+The lease expires on April 30, 2025.
 This office space accommodates all of our executive and administrative personnel and we believe that it is adequate for our current needs.
 Should we require additional space, we believe that such space can be secured on commercially reasonable terms.
 See Item 5(F) for office lease obligations.